himanshi-t222/Updating-sales-data/README.md

 Updating Sales Data Project

 Project Overview-
-This project focuses on "updating, cleaning, and maintaining sales data" efficiently.
+-This project focuses on "updating, cleaning, and maintaining sales data" efficiently.
-It demonstrates how raw sales data can be processed, updated, and organized for analysis and reporting.
+-It demonstrates how raw sales data can be processed, updated, and organized for analysis and reporting.

 Objectives-
 - Update existing sales records with new entries